namiri-tech/docs-rdme-ke/reference/DigiTax/items/get_items.md

 ---
-title: Get list of business items
+title: Get list of items owned by the business
-excerpt: Get list of business items
+excerpt: Get list of items owned by the business
 api:
   file: openapi.json
   operationId: get_items